 Finally, once you have collected your belongings, you will have to go through Customs Control.
-Their role is to check that everyone that is entering France is obeying the duties and taxes on compulsory imports and exports and other EU laws.
+Their role is to check that everyone that is entering the UK is obeying the duties and taxes on compulsory imports and exports and other UK laws.
 They usually do this by checking goods and persons at the border.
-Find a list of things you are not allowed to bring into France here: Travellers arriving in the European Union, what kinds of food and plants can you bring with you? (douane.gouv.fr).
+Items that you are not allowed to bring into the UK.